uedvt359/tcs-garr/README.md

    This command allows you to manage ACME accounts, including listing all accounts, getting information on a specific account, creating new accounts, and performing actions on ACME account domains and rules.
-You can use the `list`, `info`, `create`, and `domains` subcommands to perform these actions.
+You can use the `list`, `info`, `create`, `disable` and `domains` subcommands to perform these actions.
+Check `help` for each subcommand for more details.

 ## 🐳 Docker